statOmics/omicsGMF/README.md

 scSGDGMF is a Bioconductor wrapper for the sgdGMF package. sgdGMF performs matrix factorization and dimensionality reduction for all members of the exponential family.
 It considers a stochastic gradient descent optimalization for computational efficiency. scSGDGMF allows for:

 - Dimensionality reduction directly on (single-cell) RNA-sequencing count data considering a Poisson or negative binomial family.
 Therefore, no prior normalization is needed as with conventional PCA.
 - Dimensionality reduction when dealing with missing data.
 This makes it suitable for (single-cell) proteomics data when considering a Gaussian family.
-- Correction of sample-level (e.g. batch effects) and feature-level covariates (GC-content), therefore obtaining a dimensionality reduction that is better suitable when visualizing or clustering cells when dealing that are obtained across multiple technical runs.
+- Correction of sample-level (e.g. batch effects) and feature-level covariates (e.g. GC-content).
+Therefore, the dimensionality reduction obtained is useful when visualizing or clustering cells in which technical variability is present.
 - Imputation of missing values by the estimated means, which also take into account the known covariates.

 For more information, be sure to check out: